rsmmr/hilti/doc/binpac/reference/grammars.rst

 points of time.
 There are three types of hooks, field hooks, unit hooks, and item hooks.

-In all hooks, the ``self`` identifier refers to the unit being parsed.
+Inside all hooks, the ``self`` identifier refers to the unit being parsed.

 Unit Hooks
     Unit hooks are not tied to a specific field but apply to the